List of returning characters in Kaizoku Sentai Gokaiger: Daigoro Oume

-Daigoro Oume (青梅 大五郎, Ōme Daigorō) is a circus acrobat who was possibly a descendant of the Denzi People, became Denzi Blue (デンジブルー, Denji Burū), and joined the Denzimen in battling the Vader Clan.
+Daigoro Oume (青梅 大五郎, Ōme Daigorō) is a circus acrobat who was possibly a descendant of the Denji People, became Denji Blue (デンジブルー, Denji Burū), and joined the Denjimen in battling the Vader Clan.

-During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Oume takes part in the Legend War before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
+During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Daigoro takes part in the Legend War before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
 Following this, he became a traveling anpan vendor for elementary schools.
 In the present, he helps Ryo of the Heavenly Fire Star and Koume "Umeko" Kodou in saving a laid-off salaryman before giving the Gokaigers his blessing and access to his team's Great Power.
-In the film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie, Oume and Shiro Akebono help the Gokaigers rescue Retsu Ichijouji.
+In the film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie, Daigoro and Shiro Akebono help the Gokaigers rescue Retsu Ichijouji.

 Daigoro Oume is portrayed by Kenji Ohba (大葉 健二, Ōba Kenji) who reprises his role from Denshi Sentai Denjiman and also appears as Shiro Akebono of Battle Fever J and Retsu Ichijouji of Space Sheriff Gavan.